The directed landscape: Melons

 for all $k \in \{1, \dots, n\}$ and $t \in [0, \infty)$.
 In this section, we show that certain last passage values are preserved by the map $f \mapsto Wf$.

 To do this, we first approach the construction of $Wf$ by successively sorting pairs of functions.
-This approach is taken in \cite{o2002representation, biane2005littelmann}.
+This approach is taken in \citet*{o2002representation, biane2005littelmann}.
 Let $f_1, f_2:[0, \infty) \to \R$ be two continuous functions.
-For $x< y \in [0, \infty)$, define the maximal gap size
+For $x< y \in [0, \infty)$, define the minimal gap size

 Then the last passage values satisfy